ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ![index-1](../assets/simple-website/index-1.png)
 ## Adding some styles

-Now that we have some basic content, let's change the appearence of our page using CSS.
+Now that we have some basic content, let's change the appearance of our page using CSS.
 To that end, we define a `<style>` tag in the header of the document, in which you can write some CSS rules:

 ```html {6-20}
 <!DOCTYPE html>